 Your crematory can also offer an alternative container to be used for cremation.
 This is usually a cardboard box, but it varies depending on the specific facility.

 If your body won’t be present at a wake or funeral, a crematory-provided container might be a good option for you.
 While this doesn’t allow for any personalization, they are the simplest and least expensive of all of the options.

 If you can’t find what you’re looking for from your funeral home or crematorium, you can purchase a cremation casket online.
 Any natural materials that are fully combustible will usually work just fine as a cremation casket.
 If you’re unsure, a safe bet is to limit your search to wooden or eco-friendly options.

 Trusted Caskets is one of the leading sources of caskets online.
 You’ll find all different types of materials.
 Be mindful not to choose a casket with metal elements, but many of their wooden caskets are perfect for cremation.

-Another option is to use one of the kits found on Etsy.
+Another option is to use one of the kits found on Casket Builder Supply.
 If you’re planning on using a simple wooden casket, it’s relatively easy to put one together yourself.
 You don’t need any fancy skills or equipment if you buy a ready-made kit.

 Green Burial Council

 Last but not least, the Green Burial Council recommends many providers with eco-friendly funeral products.
 These are all approved by the nonprofit, and you can find a wide array of caskets and alternative containers.